elaraproject/elara-handbook/book/ecosystem/covenant.md

 All human beings are born with dignity and share a common conscience.

 Upholding the universal principles of fairness, equality, justice, and respect for human dignity is the ultimate aim and responsibility of all communities.

+The representative government of the Project Elära community is the Varyë.
+The Varyë is to be the sole legitimate government of the community.

 This article may not be altered nor removed by the Project Elära community.